Is Crypto Cloud Mining Safe?

 However, this industry is not to remain at a standstill when it comes down to scouring for solutions.

-For example, GMT is a native token backed by computing power; it allows holders to mine bitcoin every day.
+For example, GMT is a native token backed by computing power —a tokenized mining model— which allows holders to mine bitcoin every day with no time limits, drawing a clear line from traditional cloud mining.
+In contrast to cloud mining there are no contacts with fixed terms, so GMT holders will always get their mining rewards without any timeframes.
+But how so?

-The token holders do not have to buy mining equipment contrary to traditional mining —by having GMT tokens, holders have no time limits in mining.
-It is backed by an actual unit of computing power through the SHA-256 protocol, which means that every time a user buys one GMT they are also acquiring 0,001TH/s that can be used for bitcoin mining —by having GMT tokens, holders have no time limits.
+Holders of GMT tokens do not have to buy mining equipment contrary to traditional mining.
+This is because GMT is backed by an actual unit of computing power through the SHA-256 protocol, which means that every time a user buys one GMT they are also acquiring 0,001TH/s that can be used for bitcoin mining.

+The GMT project attempts to get rid of one of the biggest pain points most miners and investors face: Buying expensive equipment or spending the electricity in dealing with the ongoing operational expenses of crypto mining.

 Scam Awareness